 Water meters measure and record the amount of water used within your home or business.
-They can also be helpful in detecting water leaks within your system.
+They can also be helpful in detecting water leaks.
 Typically, water meters have a lifespan of 15 to 20 years and are installed inside your utility room where the water pipe enters the building from the ground – usually in the basement.

 Your water meter is a highly accurate and dependable water measuring device that registers all the water used in your home or building in cubic meters (m3), which is the industry standard in Canada.
 Environment and Climate Change Canada (2011) reported Canadians use an average of 251 litres of water each day (1,000 litres = 1 cubic meter m3), which equates to 7.5 m3 per person per month.

 How is my water meter read?

 In Chestermere, water meters are owned and maintained by CUI.
 Some of our meters are manually read while others use advanced technology, so they can be read remotely.
 They have electronic reading devices that allow the meter reader to drive or walk past your home and pick up the meter reading without entering the home or business.

 The remote-read meters are of the same functional design as manual read meters.
 Both are equipped with displays that can manually be read and are always the official read in case a question comes up regarding the value of an electronic reading.
 Approximately 80% of CUI’s meters are remotely read with the other 20% being manually read.

 Your meter is read by an EPCOR meter reader every month.